open-service-portal/backstage-plugins/site/docs/plugins/educates/frontend/configure.md

 This guide covers the configuration options available for the Educates frontend plugin.

+## New Frontend System Configuration (Alpha)

+When using the new frontend system through the `/alpha` export, the plugin is configured automatically with sensible defaults.
+The plugin will be automatically integrated into the navigation without requiring manual route configuration.

 ## Configuration File

 The frontend plugin relies on the backend configuration.